holgerroth/NVFlare/research/auto-fl-research/templates/literature_loop.md

 - Do not retry: class-balanced beta, LDAM, focal, FedProx, local-compute, scheduler floor, and scalar FedAvgM jitter without a new implementation-level mechanism.
 - Sources to carry forward: Wang20 FedNova, Cheng24 momentum, Zantalis26 FedZMG, Cui19 class-balanced loss.

+## Batch outcome

+- Pure FedNova scored 0.900900; server-LR-rescaled FedNova scored 0.899000.
+- Both were discarded, and the reserve momentum variant was not run because normalized aggregation was far below the high-water mark.
+- FedNova code was removed after review; keep Wang20 as a null result for this stack unless a future branch changes the implementation substantially.

 ---

 # Literature loop 2026-05-07 plateau after row 80